 As you can read in my first impression, I’ve had a rocky start comprehending the massive rules, but after playing and studying a bit more, I am getting better at the game.

 - Rules are your number one source of information about the game.
-Reading and re-reading is something you should do on a regular basis, especially when getting to know the game.
+Reading and re-reading is something you should do regularly, especially when getting to know the game.
 I’ve read them three times through and referred to them during gameplay dozens of times.

-- Mage Knight Official FAQ is a further clarification on some harder to understand concepts and commonly misplayed rules.
-It’s a must read (and print).
+- Mage Knight Official FAQ is further clarification on some harder to understand concepts and commonly misplayed rules.
+It’s a must-read (and print).

 - This thread on BGG Forums contains a lot of useful information.

 - Another way to learn (and to get a general feel of the game) is through play-throughs.
 Written (by Membury) or in form of videos (Ricky Royal has some great play-through on Solo Conquest, Lost Legion, Shades of Tezla, and others).

 Parallel with learning about the game, I played the game myself, of course.
 Let’s see how I did.

 I’ve played five full Solo Conquest games so far.
 This may not sound like a lot, but a single game can last between 2 to 3 hours if you rush things a bit.
 If you take it slightly slower, you can have the game on the table for the better part of the day.